 The suggestion for the Aurora Lampworks name came from my 98-year-old, retired Latin teacher friend, Ruth Razee.
-Ruth was amongst the first woman to attend Yale University, although she never received a diploma; at that time women were not only barred from graduating but also from enrolling, with the exception of programs specifically designed to include women.
+Ruth was amongst the first women to attend Yale University, although she never received a diploma; at that time women were not only barred from graduating but also from enrolling, with the exception of programs specifically designed to include women.
 Her suggestion was inspired by the fact that in Roman mythology, Aurora is the goddess of the dawn.

 Educated at Yale

 When the business outgrew the spare bedroom in my apartment I opened a small storefront on State Street, located in the antiques district of New Haven, CT.
 Yale University discovered Aurora and asked us to replace some lampshades; then we were asked to make recommendations about outdoor lighting options.
 For this project, Security wanted the lighting bright; maintenance wanted the bulbs to last a long time; and the Historians wanted to maintain the historic integrity of the fixtures.

 The Yale project was a real challenge and expanded my knowledge of lighting and lighting fixtures in every way.
 That’s why I like to joke that I got my education at Yale.

 Antique Lighting Restoration

 In 1990 we moved from New Haven to New York City.
 I was drawn to the city by its incredible resources, like the Russian man who built the wire frames, the fantastic shops on Canal Street, and the plethora of historic buildings.
 In the winter of 2015 we moved from our Williamsburg location to the Bushwick section of Brooklyn.